makersacademy/airport_challenge/README.md

 I want to prevent landing when weather is stormy
 ```

-repeat process above - rspec for unit test says Failure/Error - expected Exception 'Plane unable to land due to stormy weather' but nothing was raised, so I add it, this time trying out raise instead of fail to ascertain that they are in fact synonymous - this all passes
+Here I chose to:

-* looking at refactoring, notice my land and take off methods both violate the Single Responsibility Principle, so I create private methods to take care of adding and removing planes from the airport - I try this but it raises errors, so I put it back to how it was and resolve to learn more about that
+* more or less repeat the above process, using **raise** instead of **fail** as a guard clause just to ascertain that the two are in fact synonymous, which my results suggest they are

-* grouped weather-related tests into context blocks, threw a failure in an earlier test so added a stub to it making it sunny and it passed
+* group weather-related tests into context blocks, which threw a failure in an earlier test so I added a stub to it making it sunny and this made it pass

 [Jonny Abrams](https://github.com/jonnyabrams)